wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-smart-asset.md

 :warning: Buying and selling smart assets on [Waves.Exchange](https://waves.exchange/) developed by the third-party team from the community is temporarily unavailable.

-In the asset script, you can allow an exchange only at the price specified in the [oracle](/en/blockchain/oracle).
+An asset script can allow exchanges only at the price specified in the [oracle](/en/blockchain/oracle).

 In the example below, the account `3MqBeuDhyc9Zr5MM54CtYm7PivApGEYrEDB` serves as an oracle.
-Its data storage contains prices in the format: entry key is the token ID, value is the token price in WAVES.
+Its data storage contains token prices: entry key is the token ID, value is the token price in WAVES.

 The smart asset ID can be obtained through the built-in variable `this`.
-In the asset script, the `this` variable contains the [Asset](/en/ride/structures/common-structures/asset) structure with contains parameters of the asset to which this script is assigned.
+In the asset script, `this` is the [Asset](/en/ride/structures/common-structures/asset) structure containing parameters of the asset to which this script is assigned.

 ```scala
 {-# STDLIB_VERSION 5 #-}